HOWTO: Access the vRealize Orchestrator Control Center when You're #Awesome

 Luckily, the solution is relatively simple…

-If you have enabled SSH during the installation of vRA7 or afterwards, you just need to SSH as root onto the appliance and run the following command to start the service:
+If SSH was enabled during the installation of vRA7 or afterwards, we just need to SSH as root onto the appliance and run the following command to start the service:

 service vco-configurator start

 Phew that WAS simple!
-If SSH isn’t enabled then you just need to enable it via the VAMI ( https://vra.fqdn:5480 ) first.
+If SSH isn’t enabled then we just need to enable it via the VAMI ( https://vra.fqdn:5480 ) first.

-Like wise when you want to stop the service you can just run the following command or reboot the appliance:
+Likewise when we want to stop the service we can just run the following command or reboot the appliance:

 service vco-configurator stop

 Now that highlights one issue.
-Every time you reboot the appliance, and then want to make changes to vRealize Orchestrator, you need to re-start the vco-configurator service again .
-Therefore during the implementation phase I tend to also run this next command which means the service is automatically srated on reboot!
+Every time you reboot the appliance, and then want to make changes to vRealize Orchestrator, we need to re-start the vco-configurator service again .
+Therefore, during the implementation phase, we can also run this next command which means the service is automatically started on reboot!

 chkconfig vco-configurator on